iotaledger/tips/text/0034-colored-coins/0034-colored-coins.md

 - The issuer can halt trading and enforce compliance rules since it knows the verified identities of users.
 - The security tokens are still handled in a secure, decentralized and feeless infrastructure, the IOTA Tangle.

-In conclusion, colored coins provide the opportunity for security tokenization on base layer with trusted issuer platforms acting as guides, but also enable layer 2 solutions like ISCP that support full scale, customizable, self-enforcing rules to be implemented as autonomous agents.
+In conclusion, colored coins provide the opportunity for security tokenization on the base layer with trusted issuer platforms acting as guides, but also enable layer 2 solutions like ISCP that support full scale, customizable, self-enforcing rules to be implemented as autonomous agents.